aurelienkrieger/generating-images-machine-learning/demos/demo_roadmap.md

 - learnings
   - how to use IP Adapter to introduce new objects

-## IP Adapter for abstract exploration
+## IP Adapter for image variations

 - models
   - SD1.5 trained model for text to image